-A. New construction of a principal building and expansion of a principal building by 5,000 square feet or 20% of the building area, whichever is less, is required to provide on-site open space, except for development on sites of one-half acre or less in size.

-- B. The design of open space shall meet the design requirements of Section 16.5. - C. Development shall provide a minimum of on-site open space as follows:
+- A. New construction of a principal building of 1,000 square feet or greater and/or expansion of a principal building by 5,000 square feet or 20% of the building area, whichever is less, is required to provide on-site open space, except for development on sites of one-half acre or less in size. - B. The design of open space shall meet the design requirements of Section 16.5. - C. Based on the site area, development shall provide on-site open space as follows:

-Table 6-7: Required Open Space CG CR Total On-Site Open Space Development shall provide a minimum of 5% on-site open space.
+Table 6-7: Minimum Required Open Space CG CR Total On-Site Open Space Development shall provide a minimum of 5% on-site open space.
 Public On-Site Open Space (% of Total On-Site Open Space) Commercial Development A minimum of 50% of the on-site open space shall be public open space for commercial developments.

-D. Residential on-site open space may be provided as land dedicated to Mecklenburg County Park and Recreation, a fee-in-lieu provided to Mecklenburg County Park and Recreation, or a combination thereof in accordance with the requirements of Section 16.5.

-E. Nonresidential and mixed-use on-site open space may be provided as land dedicated to Mecklenburg County Park and Recreation, a fee-in-lieu provided to Mecklenburg County Park and Recreation, or a combination thereof in accordance with the requirements of Section 16.5.
+- D. Residential on-site open space may be provided as land dedicated to Mecklenburg County Park and Recreation, a fee-in-lieu provided to Mecklenburg County Park and Recreation, or a combination thereof in accordance with the requirements of Section 16.5. - E. Nonresidential and mixed-use on-site open space may be provided as land dedicated to Mecklenburg County Park and Recreation, a fee-in-lieu provided to Mecklenburg County Park and Recreation, or a combination thereof in accordance with the requirements of Section 16.5. - F. For projects with multiple phases, the open space required for each phase, per this Section, shall be installed prior to completion of that phase.